 The principate system, Augustus’s solution to the problems of the Roman Republic, brought stability and good governance, and led to the rise of the Roman Empire.
-For the Roman people, the principate system was a vast improvement; they prospered under Augustus’s long reign (27 BC–AD 14) and for two centuries after his demise.
-But the principate system had one flaw—the problem of succession, and after the death of every emperor a war between the various claimants to the throne became inevitable.
-The Roman Empire started unravelling in the 2nd and 3rd centuries AD (these two centuries are known as the “Age of Anxiety”).
-Romans started looking for ways of finding solace in a world in which life was becoming increasingly difficult; many turned towards gods and oracles, and some discovered Christianity which in another century became the dominant religion of the Roman Empire.
-The year 2020, I believe, is turning out to be an “Year of Anxiety”—and it might eventually drive people into the arms of religion.
+For the Roman people, the principate system was a vast improvement.
+They prospered under Augustus’s long reign (27 BC–AD 14) and for two centuries after his demise.
+But the principate system had one flaw—the problem of succession.
+After the death of every emperor a war between the various claimants to the throne became inevitable.
+The Roman Empire started unravelling between the second and the third centuries.
+These two centuries are known as the “Age of Anxiety”.
+Romans started looking for ways of finding solace in a world in which life was becoming increasingly difficult.
+Many turned towards Gods and oracles, and some discovered Christianity which in another century became the dominant religion of the Roman Empire.
+The year 2020, I believe, is turning out to be an “Year of Anxiety”—and it might drive people into the arms of religion.